kaan-keskin/software-architecture-notes/Software-Architecture-Extra-Topics-I.md

 Functional programming is the direct result of the work of **Alonzo Church**, who in **1936** invented **lambda-calculus** while pursuing the same mathematical problem that was motivating Alan Turing at the same time.

 His lambda-calculus is the foundation of the LISP language, invented in 1958 by John McCarthy.

+**Lambda calculus is framework developed by Alonzo Church to study computations with functions.
+It can be called as the smallest programming language of the world.** It gives the definition of what is computable.
+Anything that can be computed by lambda calculus is computable.
+It is equivalent to Turing machine in its ability to compute.
+It provides a theoretical framework for describing functions and their evaluation.
+It forms the basis of almost all current functional programming languages.

+***Fact: Alan Turing was a student of Alonzo Church who created Turing machine which laid the foundation of imperative programming style.***

 **A foundational notion of lambda-calculus is immutability—that is, the notion that the values of symbols do not change.
 This effectively means that a functional language has no assignment statement.
 Most functional languages do, in fact, have some means to alter the value of a variable, but only under very strict discipline.**

+Functional programming is a programming paradigm in which we try to bind everything in pure mathematical functions style.
+It is a declarative type of programming style.

+Its main focus is on “what to solve” in contrast to an imperative style where the main focus is “how to solve”.
+It uses expressions instead of statements.
+An expression is evaluated to produce a value whereas a statement is executed to assign variables.

 **Functional programming** is a style of **programming** that emphasizes writing applications using only **pure functions** and **immutable values**.